Dr Pepper Snapple Group (DPS) Q1 2017 Results - Earnings Call Transcript

 Bai Bubbles, the sparkling water product, averages in 50% ACV range in large format but only has single digit ACV in the convenience channel.
 As many of you know, the sparkling water category has seen double digit growth for the past several years and Bubbles is a premium, authentic, great tasting sparkling water product that we believe has great potential for growth.

 With respect to Supertea and Black, ACVs range in the single to low double digits for these platforms, and true to the trademark the products capitalize on premium, and better for you and great tasting.
 The IRI Scan Data also reflects healthy and importantly improving velocities on the brand by channel, highlighting the sustainability of the distribution opportunities.
-We have recently done some research on Bai and learned that while trial is low on the brand, repeat rates are higher than we have historically experienced giving us confidence in our strategy of driving trial and awareness with consumers.
+We have recently done some research on Bai and learned that while trial is low on the brand, repeat rates are higher than we have historically experienced, giving us confidence in our strategy of driving trial and awareness with consumers.

 We are investing significantly behind Bai this year as we look to build trial and awareness of the brand.
 The marketing calendar is a yearlong with national TV, strong digital and social content public relations, and out-of-home advertising in certain markets.
 We will also emphasize additional sampling and trial driving activities across the country.
-You may have seen that Bai has recently partnered with a 2017 Tribeca Film Festival to be the official water and enhanced water of the event, and at the same time released their first of four short films under their "Unbelieve" campaign.
+You may have seen that Bai has recently partnered with the 2017 Tribeca Film Festival to be the official water and enhanced water of the event, and at the same time released their first of four short films under their "Unbelieve" campaign.

 Bai has also launched an innovative selling and merchandising strategy called Bai-osphere.
 Bai-osphere is a concentrated effort to incubate Bai's innovation platforms across their respective categories with very focused and concentrated teams that frequent selected stores.
 We believe that the trademark has a right to play and win in every beverage category, hence providing consumers with a total beverage solution.
-We started with a test market and Bai is deploying a dedicated sales team to build partnerships with retailers within a defined geographic radius to create an environment where Bai's innovation platforms that serves as points of interruption throughout the store, enhancing Bai's awareness and penetration across different beverage categories.
+We started with a test market and Bai is deploying a dedicated sales team to build partnerships with retailers within a defined geographic radius to create an environment where Bai's innovation platforms serve as points of interruption throughout the store, enhancing Bai's awareness and penetration across different beverage categories.
 Early results in our test Bai-osphere market give us confidence to look to expand and scale this strategy to other key markets over time.

 Finally, one last comment on Bai.
 We have recently started selling Bai in the UK.
 The product is currently being produced in the United States, and shipped overseas.
 Given that the business is very small currently, as we look to scale the business over time, we'll look for a more sustainable means of manufacturing the product.